hong-chu/group-project/Proposal.md

 ## Additional Notes:
-1. TA Preference: We request TA John Doe for his expertise in NLP and machine learning.
+1. TA Preference: We request TA Khanh Nguyen for her expertise if possible.
 2. Our team is committed to an iterative development approach, allowing for flexibility in our plan as we incorporate feedback and learn more about the data and user requirements.